aupiff/keccak/README.md

 NIST uses the [Secure Hash Algorithm Validation System (SHAVS)](https://csrc.nist.gov/CSRC/media//Projects/Cryptographic-Algorithm-Validation-Program/documents/shs/SHAVS.pdf) to validate the correctness of hash implementations.
-For all four variants of SHA3 and Keccak, the `keccak` library's implementations successfully [pass](https://github.com/aupiff/keccak/blob/master/test/Spec.hs) the standard KATs (Known Answer Tests).
+For all four variants of SHA3 and Keccak and the two standard variants of SHAKE, the `keccak` library's implementations successfully [pass](https://github.com/aupiff/keccak/blob/master/test/Spec.hs) the standard KATs (Known Answer Tests).